-The purpose of this report is to document the annual inspection of the Entergy White Bluff Landfill facility in accordance with 40 CFR §257, Subpart D - Disposal of Coal Combustion Residuals From Electric Utilities (the CCR Rule).
+The purpose of this report is to document the annual inspection of the White Bluff Plant's Landfill in accordance with 40 CFR §257, Subpart D - Disposal of Coal Combustion Residuals From Electric Utilities (the CCR Rule).
 In particular, the report has been prepared to comply with §257.84(b), which requires an inspection to be conducted by a qualified professional engineer to ensure that the design, construction, operation, and maintenance of the landfill is consistent with recognized and generally accepted good engineering standards.